 In Year 9 Maths is taught in sets.
 There is a choice between Latin, Classical Civilisation, German and Russian and this choice determines the setting for other subjects, with some limited scope for broad ability banding.
 One set of able pupils studies an additional language (i.e. Latin and German or Latin and Russian).
 The timetable allows for this option by reducing (by one) the number of lessons per fortnight in English, History, Geography and PRE.
 All pupils also choose 2 from Art, Computer Science, DT and Music.
+An additional Drama based qualification is offered as an out of hours option.

 In Years 10 and 11 Maths, English and Science are taught in groups setted by ability.
 All other subjects are taught in groups determined by subject choice but with an element of setting by ability in French/Spanish.
 The Life Skills carousel is taught in House groups.
+An additional Thinking Skills qualification is offered to selected applicants as an out of hours option.

 In the Sixth Form (Years 12 and 13) pupils are taught in groups determined by option choices.
-The following subjects are available:
+The following A Level subjects are available:

-Art English Music
+Art/Photography/Textiles English Music